 - Clean and tidy the property or you may be billed for the cleaning

 - Check out Manchester Student Homes guide to getting your deposit back and remember you can contact them if you need any help and advice about your end of tenancy arrangements and how getting your deposit back should work.

 We don’t mean everyone, but there are lots of people you need to tell before you move on.
 You will need to contact all of your utility suppliers, bank, doctors etc. to let them know you are moving, use this who-to-inform checklist to make sure you’ve got everything covered.

 Have you arranged for anyone to help you move?
 If you’ve got lots of stuff, try and get together with housemates to help one another move items.
-If you’re asking someone with a car to help out, give them plenty of notice.

 You also need to think ahead to exactly when you’re going to leave.
 Think about how much food and other groceries you’ll need between now and then, and shop lightly to avoid waste.

 And remember… Give it Don’t Bin it!

 It’s likely you’ll have collected things in the past year (or three or four – depending how long you’ve been here!) that you just don’t need anymore.
 Many charities are back open and accepting donations– and they’ll be happy to find new homes for lots of your unwanted things.
 Some charities offer collection and postal services to make it even easier to donate – take a look at this list on the Manchester City Council website or contact your favourite to see how you can donate.
 Manchester Central Foodbank on Oxford Road can take any unopened non-perishable foodstuff you might have left over.

 And if there is anything left…

 Remember to recycle what you can and dispose of any other waste responsibly.